volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 };
 ```

-Hovering over the **price** variable in different places of the function shows that the variable is of a different types.
+Hovering over the **price** variable in different places in the function shows that the variable is of a different type.

-TypeScript is smart enough to understand that within the **if** statement the variable can be only of a **string** type.
+TypeScript is smart enough to understand that the variable inside the **if** statement can only be of a **string** type.

 Moreover, it understands that outside of the **if** statement, the variable is of a **number** type.

-This is exactly the moment we met the first Type Guard.
+This is exactly when we hit the first Type Guard.

 ## Typeof

-When the **typeof** operator is used within the condition, it is seen by a TypeScript as a special form of code - Type Guard:
+When the **typeof** operator is used inside the conditional, it is considered a special form of code by a TypeScript - Type Guard:

 ```typescript
 if (typeof price === "string") {